 Fly-tipping is also on the rise, with vacant sites being prime targets.
 The number of incidents has increased for the third year in a row: councils across England and Wales reported 936,090 cases in 2015–16, up 4% on the previous year, according to data from the Department for Environment, Food and Rural Affairs.
-Clearing up fly-tipped rubbish cost councils £49.8m, while the expense for landowners can also be significant as the waste is usually mixed and often requires specialized biohazard cleaning company to do a clean-up.
+Removal of fly-tipped rubbish cost councils £49.8m, while bulk waste removal expenses for landowners can also be significant as the waste is usually mixed and often requires specialized biohazard cleaning company to do a clean-up.

 Vacant property is at heightened risk of metal theft as well, a crime estimated to cost the UK economy £770m per year, the Office for National Statistics reports, while the Association of British Insurers claims its members pay out more than £1m a week in claims from property owners.
 Property Insurance Initiatives – an independently owned commercial real-estate insurance broker – has also reported that metal theft from vacant commercial property is soaring.
 Adding insult to injury, the cost of reinstating properties after such thefts is out of all proportion to the value of the metals stolen.

 Many of these threats can be caused by illegal occupation, such as when a building is squatted or land is occupied illegally; however, it also entails additional legal costs, project delays and vacant property cleaning and repairs following the occupation.
 While squatting in residential property is illegal under section 144 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012, commercial property was not included and when vacant is prone to squatting.
 There are a large number of vacant commercial properties that fall in this category and the legal process can be long, protracted and costly for the asset owner when securing an eviction.